kijiproject/kiji/kijiproject.github.com/_posts/tutorial/2012-01-01-phonebook-point-add.md

 </div>

 #### Verify
-Let's verify that our entry got into the phonebook table.
+Now we can verify that our entry got into the phonebook table.

 Beforehand, you must tell `kiji ls` where the `org.kiji.examples.phonebook.Address` Avro record class (mentioned in the DDL and used by `AddEntry`) is.
-Put the phonebook jar file on your Kiji classpath:
+If you have not already done so, put the phonebook jar file on your Kiji classpath:

 <div class="userinput">
 {% highlight bash %}